Essential norms of pointwise multipliers in the non-algebraic setting: Introduction

-Last Section 4 is devoted to examples.
-Here, we calculate the space $M(X,Y)$ for the different configurations of spaces $X$ and $Y$, coming from some more concrete classes of K{\" o}the sequence spaces, like Musielak--Orlicz spaces (including Nakano spaces and, most importantly, Orlicz spaces; see Proposition~\ref{PROPOSITION: Compact multipliers between Nakano}) or Lorentz and Marcinkiewicz spaces (Proposition~\ref{Prop: computing multipliers from m and to lambda}).
-This can be also thought of as a tutorial to the arithmetic of K{\" o}the spaces having their roots in \cite{KLM12}, \cite{KLM14}, \cite{KLM19} and \cite{Sch10} (Lemma~\ref{LEMMA: a'la KLM12/14}), and as a reincarnation of some Kolwicz's ideas about symmetrization construction from \cite{Kol16} (Lemma~\ref{LEMMA: a'la Kolwicz OC}).
+The last Section~\ref{SECTION: examples} is devoted to examples.
+Here, we calculate the space $M(X,Y)$ for the different configurations of spaces $X$ and $Y$, coming from some more concrete classes of K{\" o}the sequence spaces, like Musielak--Orlicz sequence spaces (most importantly, Nakano sequence spaces; see Remark~\ref{REMARK: compact multipliers MO} and Theorem~\ref{PROPOSITION: Compact multipliers between Nakano}) or Lorentz and Marcinkiewicz spaces (see Theorem~\ref{Prop: computing multipliers from m and to lambda}).
+This can be also thought of as a tutorial to the arithmetic of K{\" o}the spaces having their roots in \cite{KLM12}, \cite{KLM14}, \cite{KLM19} and \cite{Sch10} (see Lemma~\ref{LEMMA: a'la KLM12/14}), and as a reincarnation of some Kolwicz's ideas about symmetrization construction from \cite{Kol16} (see Lemma~\ref{LEMMA: a'la Kolwicz OC}).

-All sections are sprinkled with examples and open problems.
+All sections are sprinkled with examples and open problems which we collectively place in Section~\ref{SECTION: Open ends}.